-The Construction Insights report provides insights into the key factors that influence the construction sector in 2025, empowering you to make informed decisions for your organization throughout the year.
+The Construction Insights report provides insights into the key factors that influence the construction sector in 2025 and beyond, empowering you to make informed decisions for your organization throughout the year.

 Key Trends and Challenges: